 Organization sabotage and the butterfly effect

-Organization sabotage?
-Why call it sabotage?
-Well, too many professionals believe all you need to do to run a team, manage a group, or lead an organization is to line people up yell, “ready, steady, go” and they hum along without guidance, motivation, communication, or care.
+Too many professionals believe all you need to run a team, manage a group, or lead a project is to line people up and bellow, “ready, steady, go”.

-Unfortunately, many of the same professionals also believe you can happily plug people in and they automatically fall in line and only in a moment of extreme agitation might there be a need to prune dead weight or those who don’t seem to get where the line is going.
+Unfortunately, many of those same professionals also believe you plug people in and they automatically fall in line.
+Only in a moment of extreme agitation might they offer the masses a Starbucks Gift Card to get people back in line.

 What constitutes sabotage?